Rajs0ni/Taskist/readme.md

 ## Project Description:-

-**T**askist, a small web application built in Laravel, HTML, CSS  &amp; Jquery with complete validations, animations &
-     having the functionality as following:
+**T**askist, a small web app built in Laravel, is a clean and simple task management application.
+Its user friendly design and features let you keep track of important tasks & collaborate your task with multiple users and many more as following:
  * To create a new task.
  * To get the detailed description of the task.
  * To delete the task.
  * To edit the task.
- * To search the task (by title & date).
+ * To search the task (by title).
  * To modify the task.
  * To sort the tasks (by title & date).
  * To view all the tasks in grid or list style.